Luispupuis/DevUtilMinecraft/README.md

 How To (Server Admins)
 ------
-Paperclip is a jar file that you can download and run just like a normal jar file.
+Dev Utils is a jar file that you can download and run just like a normal jar file.

 Download Paper from our [downloads page](https://papermc.io/downloads/paper).